-The developer asserts that, as proposed, slightly more than 61 percent of the property would be usable open space without identifying it on the site plans.
-Our review of the plans finds that, as built, undeveloped space throughout the parcel would be sparse, fragmented and generally unusable.
-Nearly 10 acres of undeveloped space is situated under high-tension power lines, rendering that land off limits to the public.
-It also appears that the tally of open space includes the yards of the housing units.
+The developer in his revised plan asserts that, as proposed now, 66.74 (around 61% in the first plan) percent of the property would be usable open space without identifying it in the revised plan set.
+Our review of the revised plans finds that, as built, undeveloped space throughout the parcel would be sparse, fragmented and generally unusable.
+The developer in the revised plans claims the open space is not fragmented, citing a 35-acre contiguous parcel of open space.
+What we can glean from the revised plan set is the largest open space parcel is almost all wetlands, hence not useable for passive recreation.
+Nearly 10 acres of undeveloped space in the revised plan remains situated under high-tension power lines, rendering that land off limits to the public.
+It appears that the tally of open space includes the yards of the housing units as well.